Game of Thrones filming locations – Northern Ireland

 Sweeping along the north coast lies the golden sand dunes of Port Stewart Strand.
-Here Jaime and Bronn came ashore to rescue Myrecella only to be discovered by Dornish soldiers.
-It’s also where Ellaria and the sand snakes vow revenge against the Lannister’s in season 5 Episode 4.
+Here Jaime and Bronn came ashore to rescue Marcella only to be discovered by Dornish soldiers.
+It’s also where Ellaria and the Sand snakes vow revenge against the Lannisters in season 5 Episode 4.

 I would certainly spend time on the beach, and you can even drive your car on it.
-The sea is cold but is invigorating after such a holiday.
+The sea is cold but is invigorating after such a journey.

-Once you have finished relaxing drive to Binevenagh, Binevenagh has a distinctive headland has dramatic cliffs and stunning views across Lough Foyle to Donegal.
+Once you have finished relaxing drive to Binevenagh which has a distinctive headland has dramatic cliffs and stunning views across Lough Foyle to Donegal.

-In Season 5 Episode 10 the Dothraki horde surrounds Daenerys after her escape from the Meereen fighting pits.
+This is he location used in Season 5 Episode 10, when the Dothraki horde surrounds Daenerys after her escape from the Meereen fighting pits.
 Daenerys escapes on the back of Drogon.
-The same location can be found in Season 6 Episode 1 when Daario and Jorah discover Daenery’s ring while searching for her.
+The same location can be found in Season 6 Episode 1 when Daario and Jorah discover Daenerys’ ring while searching for her.

-Once your day is done head to Owens, Limavady, Co Derry to visit the dreaded Night King featured door.
-Have a pint, and I would recommend staying at the Drummond Hotel, Limavady, Co Derry.
+Once your day is done, head to Owens, Limavady, Co Derry to visit the dreaded Night King featured door.
+Have a pint and I recommend staying at the Drummond Hotel, Limavady, Co Derry.